Board of Directors

 Public participation: A member of the public may join and listen to a Board meeting.
-Members of the public wishing to speak must pre-register by emailing us using this contact information at least 3 business days prior to the meeting to be added to the agenda.
+Members of the public wishing to speak must pre-register by emailing us at frontdesk [@] telra.org at least 3 business days prior to the meeting to be added to the agenda.
 Please include your name, the topic of interest, and the phone number from which you will be dialing in.
 Each speaker will be allotted 3 minutes, but may be further limited for time, at the discretion of the Chair, if more than 5 speakers have registered.
 Speakers must address matters that are relevant to the business of the Telra Institute Board of Directors.
 Speakers diverging from these matters, those divulging personal or sensitive information, those engaging in slander or ad-hominem attacks, those engaging in obscene or vulgar speech or conduct, or speakers inciting violence or a breach of the peace may be warned and/or removed from the meeting